-- For gas heating problems or gas servicing contact our gas contractor PH Jones on 01928 249496 - For all other repairs, contact our call centre 01509 634666 (outside normal working hours we will only send out a repair operative if it is an emergency) - Complete an online request at www.charnwood.gov.uk/repairs - Visit us at Charnwood Borough Council offices, Southfield Road, Loughborough, LE11 2TX.
-Appointments need to be pre-booked by calling 01509 634560.
-Our customer services desk and phone lines are open Monday-Friday 9am until 4pm. - Write to us: Repairs Service, Charnwood Borough Council, Southfield Road, Loughborough LE11 2TR.
+- For gas heating problems or gas servicing contact our gas contractor PH Jones on 01928 249496 - For routine repairs only, please complete an online request at www.charnwood.gov.uk/repairs - For all other repairs, contact our call centre 01509 634666 (outside normal working hours we will only send out a repair operative if it is an emergency) - or by phone, you can write to us at: Repairs Service, Charnwood Borough Council, Southfield Road, Loughborough LE11 2TR.
 When you write to us or report online please give us your name, address and daytime telephone number with full details of your repair problem and what times of day you can be at home for us to come and do the work. - Please do not report emergency or urgent repairs online or by post.